mircoianese/macOS-ntfs/README.md

 ## Usage

 Download and Extract.
+Set -x permissions to the script with:

+`sudo chmod +x ntfsmount.sh`

 Connect the disk and then from Terminal:

-`sudo ./ntfs_mount.sh labelname`
+`sudo ./ntfsmount.sh labelname`

-**Note:** Label can have spaces in it.
+**Note:** labelname is the name of the disk as you can see it from Finder.
+Label can have spaces in it.
 You can write it with quotes or without, it will automatically be recognized.

 ## How it works

 Script needs sudo permissions to edit `/etc/fstab` file.
 Everytime the scipt ends, after the device has been mounted in R/W mode, the `/etc/fstab` file get's erased, so next time you will connect the device it will be mounted as Read-Only again, unless you exec the script again.

 Once the partition is mounted in R/W mode you can't see it from Finder.
 If you need to open again the partition (without connecting-disconnecting the device), simply go to Finder and then, on Menu Bar, `Go -> Go to folder` and write `/Volumes/label name`.
 A window will show up.

+## How to install

+If you want you can install the script so you can call it using Terminal without have to Change Directory first.

+cd to Script Directory, then:

+`sudo cp ntfsmount.sh ntfsfix /usr/bin`

+`sudo cp libntfs.9.dylib /usr/local/lib/libntfs.9.dylib`

+Then usage is:

+`sudo ntfsmount.sh labelname`

 ## Changelog